jberkenbilt/qfs/README.md

   * `-n` -- perform conflict checking but make no changes
   * `-site-file file.tar.gz` -- use the specified tar file as a source of files that would be pulled.
 This is the file created by `push -save-site`.
+* `push-db` -- regenerate local db and push to repository
+  * When followed by `pull`, this can be used to revert a site to the state of the repo.
+* `clean-repo` -- remove files from the repository that are not matched by the filter
+  * This can be useful if things are pushed by mistake and then the repo filter is adjusted to exclude them.
 * `list file` -- list all known versions of a file in the repository
   * For best results, use bucket versioning
 * `get file` -- copy a file from the repository